SaHiL94314/Sudoku-Solver/README.md

 # Sudoku-Solver
-program that solves the sudoku puzzle
+it is a program that solves the sudoku puzzle it uses the concept of C++ and DSA.